 pitches that one may sound on an open tube, and are the following.

-The Harmonic series.
-Several of these pitches are out of tune with equal temperament.
+The Harmonic Series.
+Several of these pitches are badly out of tune with equal temperament.
 Players discovered that by inserting the hand into the bell of the horn they could alter the pitch of the instrument for improved intonation and additional pitches, and that they could also make the tonal color darker and more mellow.
 This technique was known by hornists in the 1720s at the latest.
 By gradually closing the hand in the bell one can lower any sounding pitch one half step with moderate stopping, and any pitch may be lowered to a half step above the next open pitch by combining full stopping and "lipping" the note down.
-The natural horn is discussed more fully here.
-While the hand in the bell does not need to be used to produce diatonic and chromatic notes today, as it was in the Classical period, the hand is still needed in the bell to maintain the proper tonal color of the horn.
-Correct hand position for the modern valved horn is closely related to the hand position used on the natural horn.
+The natural horn is discussed more fully in this article.
+Correct hand position for the modern valve horn is closely related to the hand position used on the natural horn.
+While the hand in the bell does not need to be used to produce diatonic and chromatic notes today, as it was in the Classical period, the hand is still needed in the bell to maintain the proper tonal color and pitch centering of the horn and may be needed to make intonation adjustments.
 A correct basic right-hand position on the horn is a very

 important first element to make stopped horn work correctly.
 The fundamental